ni/spec-server-proxy/docs/HLD/Spec Server Proxy HLD.md

 NI TestStand has a workflow to exchange data with the Specification Compliance Manager (SCM) using SCM APIs.

-So, the solution is to create a python server to act as a proxy which redirects the SCM server requests to SLE server without affecting the TestStand - Specification Compliance Manager workflow.
+So, the solution is to create a Python server to act as a proxy which redirects the SCM server requests to SLE server without affecting the TestStand - Specification Compliance Manager workflow.

-To create a python server, Flask framework will be used.
-The flask server will be running locally in the port 8000.
-The server can be accessed at http://localhost:8000
+To create a Python server, Flask framework will be used.
+The flask server will be running locally in the port 50000.
+The server can be accessed at http://localhost:50000

 ### Dependencies - NI Python Packages

-The python server uses the NI Python packages like `SystemLink Python Clients` and `SystemLink SDK` to make requests to the SLE server.
+The Python server uses the NI Python packages like `SystemLink Python Clients` and `SystemLink SDK` to make requests to the SLE server.
 These packages will be installed during the installation of `SystemLink Client`

 ### API